jameelhassan/clip-adversary/README.md

 # clip-adversary
-AI701 project - Language as the adversary for CLIP
+Course project - Language as the adversary for CLIP

 Use meta files in *data/* folder for ```get_cifar_classes()``` function (both cifar10 and cifar100).